-In the Preferences dialog, expand Remote Execution and select JMS.
+- 1. In the Preferences dialog, expand Remote Execution and select JMS. - 2.
 Check the Remote Submit Enabled box.

 If the checkbox is not checked, the Remote Execute icon in the Phoenix toolbar is present but disabled.
-When checked, the icon is enabled, allowing the user to send jobs to the JQS.
+When checked, the icon is enabled, allowing jobs to be sent to the JQS.

 Job Management

 Remote Remote Submit Enabled (requires restart)

 Execute Job Queue Server localhost

-Icon Port 4000
+lcon Port 4000

-Protocol tcp 👻
+Protocol tcp -

 Polling Interval 60 🚔 Seconds

 RPS Queue Address (optional)

 Example: http://servemame:8080/PhoenixServer